This is the story of my journey back to church after a 15-year hiatus.

 High school at a private Catholic high school came and went.
 The teachers and curriculum were much better, but by that point, I was so far gone with organized religion that it didn’t matter.
 Why would I want to believe in a God that makes me feel guilty and shameful for every little thing I do wrong?
 At least, that’s what I had learned in school.

 Off to Community College

-Looking back he may have been right.
+Looking back, he may have been right.

 The Journey Back to Church

 While this class got me thinking about God again, it was still a while before stepping foot in a church.
 I’d say that community college class moved me from a full-fledged atheist to a lukewarm believer.
-However, my experiences in a Catholic church and school were rooted deep and I really wasn’t yet interested in getting involved in a church again.
+However, my experiences in a Catholic church and school were rooted deep, and I wasn’t yet interested in getting involved in a church again.

 We still said no.

 I believe we all have a spiritual side to us.
 There is a need for us to connect with a higher power or other enlightenment.
 Christians would say that’s because God designed us that way.
 Believers in other religions would likely have similar reasoning.